-Individual Community Physical Infrastructure Natural muriduai Community i nysicai iniiasti ucture Environment "people living in "many roads "in the next five years about "damages to the beach the area will have to and homes along the fifty homes will have to be and people's homes" find other places to coast lines will get relocated (SANDY BAY)" live" damaged" "very little or no "the sea will "the sea will continue taking "the sea water may beaches recreational take more lands" land until it takes the public continue to reclaim and areas" road" erode the lands" "there will be a "the water will destroy "there would be no total cut off in some infrastructure like roads and land for living and in some areas, main road other buildings along the areas of the community the
+The respondents say.
+If the project was not implemented them Individual Community Physical Infrastructure Natural - Environment "people living in "many roads "in the next five years about "damages to the beach the area will have to and homes along the fifty homes will have to be and people's homes" find other places to coast lines will get relocated (SANDY BAY)" live" damaged" "very little or no "the sea will "the sea will continue taking "the sea water may beaches recreational take more lands" land until it takes the public continue to reclaim and

+areas" road" erode the lands"

+"there will be a "the water will destroy "there would be no

+total cut off in some infrastructure like roads and land for living and in some

+areas, main road other buildings along the areas of the community the

-will be destroyed. residents of low coastline" roads will be completely destroyed"
+will be destroyed. coastline" roads will be completely

+residents of low destroyed"

-lying areas will have desiroyed
+lying areas will have -

 to move to higher

-ground" ļ
+ground"